-As you can imagine me and the other mechanics that worked in this department were overjoyed that we would receive a vehicle to operate at no charge.
-And not just any vehicle this would be a Lexus or BMW (you get the Idea) and in top-notch condition.
+As you can imagine the other mechanics and I working in this department were overjoyed we would receive a car to operate at no charge.
+Not just any vehicle, this would be a Lexus, BMW, Cadillac, well you get the idea top-notch rides.

-Not only was it easy to hire and retain mechanics but my department had the best mechanics in the area because of these perks.
-But the most ingenious part of giving everybody a demo was that these demonstration vehicles would sell like hotcakes.
+Not only was it easy to hire and retain mechanics, but my department had the best in town because of these perks.
+The most ingenious part of giving everybody a demo was the demonstration units would sell like hotcakes.

-The fact that everybody who worked for or was a customer of the dealership had the best possible experience led to even more growth and prosperity.
-Unfortunately the owner who I have the utmost respect for had some personal problems that wound up crushing the dealership.
+Everybody who worked for or was a customer of the dealership had the best possible experience.
+This led to even more growth and prosperity.
+Unfortunately, the owner who I have the utmost respect for had some personal problems that wound up crushing the dealership.

 You may be familiar with this scenario as it applies to some Hollywood stars that experience the ultimate in success and can't deal with it.

 So the story does have a sad ending, but it was still the most excellent used car business model I have ever seen.
 It was unfortunate the owner wasn't able to deal with the success he created.